Adult services privacy notice

 - research, however this would be in anonymised form unless we ask for your consent to use your personal information for this purpose

 - evidence positive outcomes to central government funding agencies

 Sometimes we may need to share your information, but we will only do so where it is necessary or required by law.
 We will only share the minimum information for each circumstance.

 We may sometimes need to share some of your information with:

-In addition, if you are receiving health and wellbeing support from the Council, then the NHS may share your NHS number with us.
-This is so that the NHS and the Council are using the same number to identify you whilst providing your care.
-By using the same number the NHS and Council can work together more closely to support you.
+In addition, if you are receiving health and wellbeing support from us, then the NHS may share your NHS number with us.
+This is so that us and the NHS are using the same number to identify you whilst providing your care.
+By using the same number ourselves and the NHS can work together more closely to support you.

 - community matrons

 More information can be found on the Cheshire Care Record.

 In line with the National Data Guardian’s opt-out service, you have the right to opt-out of allowing use of your personal data for some secondary purposes such as service planning, research and risk stratification.